Watchmaker: Training

 Historically, in England, watchmakers would have to undergo a seven-year apprenticeship and then join a guild, such as the Worshipful Company of Clockmakers in London, before selling their first watch.
-In modern times, watchmakers undergo training courses such as the ones offered by the BHI, or one of the many other schools around the world following the WOSTEP style curriculum.
-Some US watchmaking schools of horology will teach not only the Wostep style, including the ETA range of movements, but also focus on the older watches that a modern watchmaker will encounter on a daily basis.
-In Denmark the apprenticeship lasts four years, with six terms at the Danish School of Watchmaking in Ringsted.
+In modern times, watchmakers undergo training courses like the ones offered by the BHI, or one of the many other schools around the world following the WOSTEP style curriculum.
+Some US watchmaking schools of horology will teach not only the Wostep style, including the ETA range of movements, but also focus on older watches that a modern watchmaker will encounter on a daily basis.
+In Denmark, the apprenticeship lasts four years, with six terms at the Danish School of Watchmaking in Ringsted.
 The education covers both clocks and watches, as a watchmaker in Denmark is also a clockmaker.
-In France, there are three diplomas: the lowest is the Certificat d'aptitude professionnelle (CAP) in horology (in two years), then the "Brevet des Métiers d'Art" horology for another two-year course.
-And optionally, the Diplôme des métiers d'art / DMA Horlogerie (two years).
+In France, there are three diplomas: the lowest is the Certificat d'aptitude professionnelle (CAP) in horology (in two years), then the "Brevet des Métiers d'Art" horology for another two-year course, and optionally, the Diplôme des métiers d'art / DMA Horlogerie (two years).